 Nonetheless, the IPN must simply provide basic Layer 3 connectivity services, allowing for the establishment across Pods of spine-to-spine and leaf-to-leaf VXLAN tunnels.
 It is the use of the VXLAN overlay technology in the data-plane that provides seamless Layer 2 and Layer 3 connectivity services between endpoints, independently from the physical location (Pod) where they are connected.
 Details about endpoint data-plane communication across Pods will be presented in the “Inter-Pods VXLAN Data Plane” section.

-Finally, running a separate instance of the COOP protocol inside each Pod implies that information about local endpoints (MAC, IPv4/IPv6 addresses and their location) is only stored in the COOP database of the local spine nodes.
+Finally, running a separate instance of the COOP protocol inside each Pod implies that information about discovered endpoints (MAC, IPv4/IPv6 addresses and their location) is only exchanged using COOP as a control plane protocol between the leaf and spine nodes locally deployed in each Pod.
 Since ACI Multi-Pod functions as a single fabric, it is key to ensure that the databases implemented in the spine nodes across Pods have a consistent view of the endpoints connected to the fabric; this requires the deployment of an overlay control plane running between the spines and used to exchange endpoint reachability information.
 As shown in Figure 2, Multi-Protocol BGP has been chosen for this function.
 This is due to the flexibility and scalability properties of this protocol and its support of different address-families (like EVPN and VPNv4) allowing the exchange of Layer 2 and Layer 3 information in a true multi-tenant fashion.
 More considerations about the use of MP-BGP as overlay control plane will be found in the “Inter-Pods MP-BGP Control Plane” section.